 Figure 1.3 illustrates the general routes of the fixed-route transit services.
-In addition to the fixed-route transit providers, there are several specialized transportation providers in the Study Area.
+Also there are several specialized transportation providers in the Study Area.
 These transit providers offer demand services for users based on need by responding to transportation requests by phone or web-interface.
-These services are generally fragmented, Improving scattered. uncoordinated. and coordination between providers and pooling resources could result in greater coverage to the area users, more service frequency, service reliability, improved ridership, and lower operating costs.
+These services are generally fragmented, scattered. and uncoordinated.
+Improving coordination between providers and pooling resources could result in greater coverage to the area users, more service frequency, service reliability, improved ridership, and lower operating costs.